vtalpaert/ros2-phone-sensors/README.md

 ros2 run phone_sensors server --ros-args -p video_width:=1280 -p video_height:=720
 ```

 Open the webpage from your mobile device.
-The URL depends on your network, but most likely is `https://<EXTRA_IP>:2000`.
+The URL contains the server host IP where the node is running.
+It depends on your network, but most likely is `https://<EXTRA_IP>:2000`.
 If you have multiple network interfaces, favour the fastest such as ethernet over wifi.

 The page will prompt for permissions, then display the chosen camera